In our diverse and interreligious culture, how do we have an impact on our communities, our families, and our work places?

 Read more about the curriculum.

-In the fall of 2017, we will offer one training for young adults over two weekends in September and October:
+In 2019, we will offer one training for young adults over two weekends in June and October:

 To apply for the upcoming leadership training or for more information, please contact Marte Samuelstuen or fill out the form below.